MarcelMeurer/WVD-Hydra/README.md

     - Power-on-connect support
     - Schedules
     - Autopilot: Automatically scales up/down/create/remove based on the usage of a host pool
-    - Deploy hosts on demand - including ephemeral VMs based on a custom image
+    - Deploy hosts on demand - including ephemeral VMs based on a custom image*
     - Delete and rebuild hosts after logoff
   - VDI
     - Auto deallocate session hosts
+    - Start spare-host to allow an assign on first connect for new users
+    - Create new VDIs if needed based on a custom image*
 - Session Timeouts
 - Session host definitions for rollouts
   - Per host pool
   - Images and shared images
   - Copy configuration
+- Monitoring
+  - Shows the storage usage (Azure files, FSLogix profile shares)
 - Auto Health
-  - Remove orphan sessions
+  - Remove orphan sessions*
 - Automatic disk change
-  - Disk size is automatically changed on start/deallocation based on the VM tag "WVD.AdvDiskType", e.g., "Premium_LRS" will change the disk type to premium on start and to hdd after deallocation
-  - From version 1.0.0.6: Can be configured on the host pool level
+  - Disk type can automatically be changed on start/deallocation/autoscaling to save storage costs (switch between HDD-Premium-HDD or HDD-SSD-HDD)
 - [Scripts and Script Collections](#Scripts-and-Script-Collections)
   - Run Powershell scripts on session hosts
   - Orchestrate hosts with multiple scripts and tasks: Drain mode on -> Logoff users -> Start the VM -> Run a script -> Restart -> Drain mode off
   - Built-in scripts/collections for Windows Update, Windows 10 optimization, ...
 - ...

+[^*]: Currently not available in the US

 ## Updates and releases
 Hydra can be easily updated from GitHub.
 Open the deployed app service -> Deployment Center -> click on "Sync"
-- 1.0.1.26	(2021/11/13)
+- 1.0.1.27	(2021/12/07)
-  - Fix: Getting the image reference id by VM name
+  - Preview Feature: Show user processes ([requires an agent](#Install-the-Hydra-Agent))
+  - Add: A fix to handle that sometimes the Azure API returns an empty resource id to the VM for a session host
 - 1.0.1.25	(2021/11/12)
   - Add: Improvement of the imaging process to avoid that the Azure Agent shows older logs after the rollout of new VMs
   - Add: For the rollout configuration: You can now select the source VM (Golden Master) instead of an image.
 Hydra will care that always the newest image of the source VM is used for the next rollout